 Working Principle of Synchronous Motor

 A synchronous motor is a type of AC motor that operates on the principle of synchronism.
-It consists of stator and rotor.
-When the stator is energised it creates a magnetic field and interacts with the rotor, causing it to rotate at a synchronous speed.
-Once synchronous motors are synchronized, they operate efficiently.
+In this principle, the rotor is synchronised with the frequency of the AC supply and rotates.
+When the rotor rotates, the EMF creates a magnetic field and causes the rotor to rotate at constant speed.

 Working Principle of Synchronous Motor